JochenBreuer/coursera_angularJS/README.md

 # coursera_angularJS
-Test Rpo for the Coursera Course 'Single Page Web Applications with AngularJS'
+Test Repo for the Coursera Course 'Single Page Web Applications with AngularJS'